-Our dependence on the internet and online services grows daily, and online-delivered therapy sessions are one of many telemedicine practices steadily increasing in popularity.
+Our dependence on reliable internet access and online services grows daily, and online-delivered therapy sessions are one of many telemedicine practices steadily increasing in popularity.

-Due to the rising demand, the amount of teletherapy providers and traditional counselors switching over to the new medium is constantly growing.
+Due to the rising demand, the amount of teletherapy providers and traditional therapy switching over to the new medium is constantly growing.

 However, before you join millions of other customers and get started, you should consider the unique opportunities you have when using online therapy to make the most out of it.

-Whether you’re switching over from face-to-face sessions or are entirely new to the process, online counseling can take some time to figure out.
+Whether you’re switching over from face to face treatment or are entirely new to the process, online counseling can take some time to figure out.

 We’ll now share some tips and tricks to make this experience more bearable and fruitful!